State / Territory Benefits - Oregon

-Hunting and Fishing Privileges: A free lifetime Oregon hunting and angling license.
+Hunting and Fishing License: A free lifetime Oregon hunting and angling license.

 Eligibility: Disabled Veterans with a service connected disability of 25% or more and be an Oregon resident for at least six months immediately prior to applying for this license.
 Veteran's Application

 Eligibility: Available to disabled Veterans rated at 65% or more with the U.S. Department of Veterans Affairs.
 Application requires proof in the form of a letter from the U.S. Department of Veterans Affairs.
 The letter must state the Veteran's service-connected disability percentage.
 Oregon Disabilities Hunting and Fishing Permit

 Special Access Pass for Veterans with Disabilities & Refunds for Active Military on Leave: Oregon Parks and Recreation Department (OPRD) offers free camping (up to 10 nights at a single state park, or a total of 10 nights in a 30 day period regardless of the location) at RV sites, tent campsites, and standard horse campsites and free parking at day-use fee parks.
 This benefit does not cover yurts, cabins or other special park facilities, nor does it cover the $8 fee to make reservations or the $7 per night charge for a 2nd driven vehicle.